Three-time America East Coach of the Year has led #Seawolves to three regular season championships.

 Seawolves seek their first-ever national postseason tournament victory.

-Jay Young recently finished his ninth season on Steve Pikiell's staff.
+Jay Young is in his 11th season on Steve Pikiell's staff.
 Named an assistant coach in June 2005, Young was promoted to associate head coach in August 2009.
-Since his promotion, Stony Brook has gone 107-56, has won three America East regular season championships and and earned four national postseason bids.
-In the last three seasons alone with Young on staff, Stony Brook has gone 70-29 overall and 41-7 in America East.
-The 41 conference wins over the last three seasons rank first in the nine-team league.
+Since his promotion, Stony Brook has gone 130-68, won three America East regular season championships and and earned five national postseason bids.
+In the last four seasons, Stony Brook has gone 93-41 overall and 53-11 in America East.
+The 53 conference wins over the last four seasons rank first in the nine-team league.

 Young is responsible for all aspects of the Stony Brook program, including serving as the team's defensive coordinator and frontcourt developer, recruiting, working with the program budget, scouting and film.

 Young's efforts with the forwards have led to the Seawolves earning multiple All-America East honors.
-One of his best mentoring jobs was forward Dallis Joyner, an All-America East center who finished his career second in Stony Brook's Div.
-I history in rebounding.
-He also was responsible for the recruitment and development of 6-8 center Jameel Warney, who was the 2013 America East Rookie of the Year and a second-team All-America East selection and then the 2014 America East Player of the Year and first-team All-America East choice.
+One of his best mentoring jobs was forward Dallis Joyner, an All-America East center who finished his career second in Stony Brook's Division I history in rebounding.
+He also was responsible for the recruitment and development of 6-8 center Jameel Warney, who was the 2013 America East Rookie of the Year and a second-team All-America East selection and the 2014 & 2015 America East Player of the Year and first team All-America East choice.

 In his over 20 years as coach, Young is no stranger to winning.
 Over the course of his career, he has been to two NCAA postseason tournaments at the Division III & Division II levels, one NCAA Division I tournament and an appearance at the Junior College Final Four.